Józef Ignacy Kraszewski: Early life

 Józef Ignacy Kraszewski was born in Warsaw on 28 July 1812 to a family of Polish nobility (szlachta (Note: Nobility in Polish)) bearing the Jastrzębiec coat of arms.
 He was the oldest son of Jan Kraszewski and Zofia and had four siblings, including artist Lucjan Kraszewski and writer Kajetan Kraszewski.

 Józef Ignacy Kraszewski spent much of his youth in the house of his maternal grandparents in Romanów.
 His grandmother influenced him during this time and taught him French, history, and drawing.

 From 1822 to 1826 he attended school in Biała Podlaska (the Biała Academy); from 1826 to 1827, a gymnasium (secondary school) in Lublin; and in 1829, in Svislach.
 He graduated from the Svislach gymnasium after passing his matura examinations there.

 Beginning in 1829, he studied medicine at University of Vilnius; soon after, he transferred to the Faculty of Literature and Fine Arts.
 1830 marked his literary debut with several short stories (Biografia sokalskiego organisty, Kotlety.
 Powieść prawdziwa, and Wieczór, czyli przypadki peruki), followed a year later with his first novel (Pan Walery).

 While at university, he participated in a Polish-independence movement in support of the November 1830 Uprising.
 On 3 December 1830 he was arrested and was imprisoned until 19 March 1832.
 Thanks to his family's intervention, he avoided being conscripted into the Imperial Russian Army.
-After release, until July 1833 he lived in Vilna under police supervision.
+After release, until July 1833 he lived in Vilnius under police supervision.
 He was then allowed to go to his father's estate in Doŭhaje (Dołhe), near Pruzhany in Volhynia.
 He also spent time, at Horodziec, in the library of Antoni Urbanowski, whom he would visit often in future.